ysyvon/password-eval-report/README.md

 - User-friendly command-line interface for ease of use.

 ## Installation
-1. Clone the repository:
+1. Clone the repository.
-2. Navigate to the directory containing the program:
+2. Navigate to the directory containing the program.

 ## Usage
-1. Run the program:
+1. Run the program.
 2. Follow the prompts to enter passwords for evaluation.
 3. View the generated password strength reports for detailed analysis.